MXR: History

-Jim Dunlop acquired the MXR brand in 1987 and continues the traditional pedal line of original MXR classics that have come to define the brand, such as the Phase 90 and Dyna Comp, as well as modern pedals like the Carbon Copy and Fullbore Metal.
-Dunlop has also added a line dedicated to bass effects boxes, MXR Bass Innovations, which has recently released the Bass Octave Deluxe and Bass Envelope Filter.
+Jim Dunlop acquired the MXR brand in 1987 and continues the pedal line of original MXR classics, such as the Phase 90 and Dyna Comp, as well as modern pedals like the Carbon Copy and Fullbore Metal.
+Dunlop has also added a line dedicated to bass effects boxes, MXR Bass Innovations, which has released the Bass Octave Deluxe and Bass Envelope Filter.
 Both pedals won Editor Awards in Bass Player Magazine and Platinum Awards from Guitar World Magazine.
-The MXR Custom Shop is responsible for recreations of vintage models such as the hand-wired Phase 45, as well as doing limited runs of pedals featuring premium components and highly modified designs such as the new Custom Comp.
+The MXR Custom Shop is responsible for recreations of vintage models such as the hand-wired Phase 45, as well as doing limited runs of pedals such as the Custom Comp.

 Reference Series (1973–1984)

 The first MXR effects pedal was the M-101 MXR Phase 90 phaser.
 The Phase 90 was used on the first two Van Halen albums.
-The MXR Phase 45, a milder version of the Phase 90, followed, as well as a programmable version, the Phase 100.
+The MXR Phase 45, followed, as well as a programmable version, the Phase 100.
 Like other pedals of the time, MXR pedals prior to 1981 did not have LEDs, A/C adaptor jacks, or true-bypass switching.
-Distinct periodic styles evolved over the years.

 The first period is known as the "Script period," in reference to the cursive logo on the case.
-The earliest script logo pedals were made in the basement shop of the MXR founders and the logos were silk screened by hand.
+The earliest script logo pedals were made in the basement shop of the MXR founders and the logos were silk screened.
 These very first pedals can be identified by a slightly larger font "MXR" on the case.

 The "Box Logo Period 1" began around 1975-6 and lasted until 1981, and is named for the writing on the front of the box.
 The "Box logo period 2" started in early 1981 and went until 1984, when the company stopped making pedals.
 The main change in this era was the addition of LEDs and A/C adaptor jacks.
 These pedals used 1/8" power jacks and had exactly the same circuit board as their pre-1981 box logo brothers.

 Commande Series (1981–1984)

-In 1981, MXR introduced the Commande Series, a line of inexpensive plastic (Lexan polycarbonate) pedals.
-They were priced to compete with Japanese-manufactured effects pedals that were flooding the US and world markets.
+In 1981, MXR introduced the Commande Series, a line of plastic (Lexan polycarbonate) pedals.
 Their design departed from the Reference Series in several respects.
 The input, output and power jacks were all moved to the top of the case to allow a tighter grouping on the floor, or pedal board.
-For the first time, MXR incorporated a large footswitch.